Industrial Noise Control Systems Guide for Efficient Factory Sound Management

 • Industrial facility zoning rules

-Factories located near residential areas may also face restrictions related to nighttime noise levels or industrial zoning requirements.
+Factories near residential areas may face restrictions related to nighttime noise levels or zoning requirements.
+Some governments also promote quieter manufacturing through environmental initiatives and smart factory programs.

 Helpful Tools and Resources for Industrial Noise Management